 Seth Wescott received his Bachelor of General Studies degree in Psychology in May 1999 from the University of Kansas.
 He received his Master of Science degree in Clinical Psychology in May 2001 from Emporia State University.
 Mr. Wescott then began working full-time in community mental health.
 He soon began to specialize in forensic evaluations and treatment.
 In 2002, he began devoting his career to the field of sex offender treatment.
 He has worked in maximum security prisons for both adults and juveniles.
 In addition, he has worked with offenders in various community-based settings.
 Mr. Wescott has remained dedicated to the treatment of sexual offenders for the past 8 years.
 He has received advanced training and continuing education in forensic evaluation and treatment, and has presented at numerous conferences throughout the years.
 His history includes professional affiliations as an Associate Member of the American Psychological Association (APA) and a Clinical Member of the Association for the Treatment of Sexual Abusers (ATSA).
 Mr. Wescott has been relied upon to provide testimony as an expert witness on numerous legal occasions in matters regarding sexual offenders.
 In 2009, he was appointed by the State of Kansas Secretary of Corrections to the State’s Multi-Disciplinary Team, responsible for evaluating potential sexually violent predators.
 In addition to his work with adult offenders, Mr. Wescott has served as the Director of Mental Health at the Kansas Juvenile Correctional Complex.

-Nick Macaluso’s education includes a Masters degree in Clinical Psychology.
-He is presently completing a Doctoral degree in Clinical Psychology with a specialty in Marriage and Family treatment.
+Dr. Macaluso’s education includes a Doctoral degree in Clinical Psychology with a specialty in Marriage and Family treatment.
 He has extensive experience in working with couples, families, adults, children, and adolescents in therapy as well as substance abuse, domestic violence, anger management, depression, and anxiety related issues.
 He firmly believes that you are the expert in your own life and hopes to develop a strong working alliance so that you may accomplish the goals you have in mind.

 Clinical Director, Sex Offender Treatment Team